-Ethosuximide (Zarontin, generic) is used for petit mal (absence) seizures in children and adults when the patient has experienced no other type of seizures.
+Ethosuximide (Zarontin, generic) is used for petit mal (absence) seizures in children and adults who have experienced no other type of seizures.
 Methsuximide (Celontin), a drug similar to ethosuximide, may be suitable as an add-on treatment for intractable epilepsy in children.

-Side Effects.
 This drug can cause stomach problems, dizziness, loss of coordination, and lethargy.
 In rare cases, it may cause severe and even fatal blood abnormalities.
-Periodic blood counts are recommended for patients taking this drug.

-Side Effects.
 Common side effects include dizziness, headache, blurred or double vision, lack of coordination, sleepiness, nausea, vomiting, insomnia, and rash.
 Although most cases of rash are mild, in rare cases the rash can become very severe.
-The risk of rash increases if the drug is started at too high a dose or if the patient is also taking valproate.
+The risk of rash increases if the drug is started at too high a dose or if used in combination with valproate.
 (Serious rash is more common in young children who take the drug than it is in adults.)
 Rash is most likely to develop within the first 8 weeks of treatment.
-Be sure to immediately notify your doctor if you develop a rash, even if it is mild.
+Be sure to immediately notify your provider if you develop a rash, even if it is mild.

 Lamotrigine may cause aseptic meningitis.
 Symptoms of meningitis may include headache, fever, stiff neck, nausea, vomiting, rash, and sensitivity to light.
-Patients who take lamotrigine should immediately contact their doctors if they experience any of these symptoms.
+Immediately contact your provider if you experience any of these symptoms.

 Gabapentin (Neurontin, generic) is an add-on drug for controlling complex partial seizures and generalized partial seizures in both adults and children.

-Side Effects.
 Side effects include sleepiness, headache, fatigue, and dizziness.
 Some weight gain may occur.
 Children may experience hyperactivity or aggressive behavior.
-Long-term adverse effects are still unknown.

 Pregabalin (Lyrica) is similar to gabapentin.
 It is approved as add-on therapy to treat partial-onset seizures in adults with epilepsy.

-Side Effects.
-Dizziness, sleepiness, dry mouth, swelling in hands and feet, blurred vision, weight gain, and trouble concentrating may occur.
+Side effects include dizziness, sleepiness, dry mouth, swelling in hands and feet, blurred vision, weight gain, and trouble concentrating may occur.

 Topiramate (Topamax, generic) is similar to phenytoin and carbamazepine and is used to treat a wide variety of seizures in adults and children.
-It is approved as add-on therapy for patients 2 years and older with generalized tonic-clonic seizures, partial-onset seizures, or seizures associated with Lennox-Gastaut syndrome.
+It is approved as add-on therapy for people with generalized tonic-clonic seizures, partial-onset seizures, or seizures associated with Lennox-Gastaut syndrome.
 It is also approved as single drug therapy.